forflo/archfai/README.md

 aims to provide a shell script package specific for archlinux which makes it possible to automate the complete installation process with just one command.
 "One command" means just **one command**!!
-No mounting of additional removable media and no curl orgies, just one command.
+No mounting of additional removable media and no curl orgies needed, just one command.

 Usage
 =====